AbdelghaniBEK/AbdelghaniBEK/README.md

 - 👋 Hi, I’m @AbdelghaniBEK
-- 👀 I’m interested in artificial intiligence and building models on embedded systems which is tiny machine learning
+- 👀 I’m interested in artificial intiligence and its application in healthcare
 - 🌱 I’m currently learning Machine Learning and advanced python algoirthmes of deep learning
 - 💞️ I’m looking to collaborate on AI and ML projects
-- 📫 How to reach me You can DM me on LinkedIn https://www.linkedin.com/in/abdelghani-bekkouche/
+- 📫 How to reach me: You can DM me on LinkedIn https://www.linkedin.com/in/abdelghani-bekkouche/

 <!---
 AbdelghaniBEK/AbdelghaniBEK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.